Nonequilibrium dual-boson approach: Conclusion

-{\bf Conclusion.} The nonequilibirum DF approach introduced originally in Ref.~\onlinecite{jung_dual-fermion_2012} and its optimization for steady-state simulations - the aux-DF approach~\cite{chen_auxiliary_2019} - are promising methods for modeling strongly correlated open systems.
+The nonequilibirum DF approach introduced originally in Ref.~\onlinecite{jung_dual-fermion_2012} and its optimization for steady-state simulations - the aux-DF approach~\cite{chen_auxiliary_2019} - are promising methods for modeling strongly correlated open systems.
 Contrary to usual diagrammatic expansions the methods can treat systems with no small parameter available.
 This is the situation often encountered in single-molecule optoelectronic devices, which are at the forefront of experimental and theoretical research due to interesting fundamental problems and applicational perspectives in energy nano-materials, spintronics, and quantum computation.
 However, application of the aux-DF to simulations of optoelectronic devices is hindered by its inability to account for energy exchange between molecule and plasmonic field.
 The latter is crucial in modeling of the devices.

 Here we proposed a new nonequilibrium method, {\em the aux-DB approach}, which accounts for both electron and energy fluxes between system and baths.
-Similar to original nonequilibrium DF~\cite{jung_dual-fermion_2012} being inspired by extension of the dynamical mean field theory (DMFT), the nonequilibrium aux-DB is a super-perturbation theory inspired by equilibrium DB method~\cite{rubtsov_dual_2012} proposed as generalization of the extended DMFT.
-As in the aux-DF~\cite{jung_dual-fermion_2012}, auxiliary QME solution and choice of effectively infinite reference system makes the approach is advantageous in treating the steady-states, because the reference system yields nonequilibrium state quite close to that of the true physical system.
-Also, infinite size of the reference system results in more accurate description of baths induced dissipations.
+The nonequilibrium aux-DB is a super-perturbation theory inspired by equilibrium DB method~\cite{rubtsov_dual_2012} proposed as generalization of the extended DMFT.
+Employing auxiliary QME and choosing infinite reference system makes the approach advantageous in treating the steady-states.

 We utilized generic junction models of a molecule coupled to two Fermi leads and Bose phonon bath.
-The aux-DB was tested by benchmarking with numerically exact QMC results of Ref.~\cite{muhlbacher_real-time_2008}.
+The aux-DB was benchmarked vs. numerically exact QMC results of Ref.~\onlinecite{muhlbacher_real-time_2008}.
 We showed that the new scheme is both accurate and relatively numerically inexpensive.
 Further development of the method and its application to realistic systems is a goal for future research.